-1. An LED lamp or LED light is an electric light that produces light using Light Emitting Diodes (LEDs).
-LED lamps are significantly more energy efficient than equivalent incandescent lamps and fluorescent lamps.

-2. Printed circuit board (PCB)

-A printed circuit board (PCB) is the board base for physically supporting and wiring the surfacemounted and socketed components in most electronics.
+An LED lamp or LED light is an electric light that produces light using Light Emitting Diodes (LEDs).
+LED lamps are significantly more energ y efficient than equivale nt incandescent lamps and fluorescent lamps.
+2. Printed circuit board (PCB) A printed circuit board (PCB) is the board base for physically supporting and wiring the surface-mounted and socketed components in most electronics.
+3. A Universal Serial Bus (USB) is an industry standard that establishes specifications for cables, Communication and power supply to computers and other peripherals.

+peripherals.